llpeterson/applications/infrastructure.md

 - UDP—Information about UDP traffic, including the total number of UDP datagrams that have been sent and received.

-There are also groups for Internet Control Message Protocol (ICMP), Exterior Gateway Protocol (EGP), and SNMP itself.
+There are also groups for Internet Control Message Protocol (ICMP) and SNMP itself.
 The tenth group is used by different media.

 Returning to the issue of the client stating exactly what information it wants to retrieve from a node, having a list of MIB variables is only